-- To save your search configuration, click the Save and return to Settings arrow at the upper left of the pane.
+- To save your search configuration, click the Save and return to Settings button at the upper left of the pane.

 A message appears suggesting that you index the fields you configured for search.
 Indexing improves performance and is worth doing if your dataset is large and you will be searching it frequently.

-The Locate pane now displays the Settings tab again, and you'll see your newly configured layer displayed in the list of Find Providers.
-You can rearrange the order of find providers in the list, which determines the order in which a search is performed as well as the order in which results are returned and displayed in the Locate pane.
+The Locate pane now displays the Settings tab again, and you'll see your newly configured layer displayed in the list of Locate Providers.
+You can rearrange the order of locate providers in the list, which determines the order in which a search is performed as well as the order in which results are returned and displayed in the Locate pane.

 - In the Search text box in the Locate pane, type the characters or numbers that represent the feature you want to find, and press Enter.